-The Examination Board will award a degree certificate as evidence that the student has met all of the requirements of the Bachelor's final degree audit.
+- 1) The Examination Board will award a degree certificate as evidence that the student has met all of the requirements of the Bachelor's final degree audit.
 The degree certificate will be signed by the Chair of the Examination Board.
 If the Chair is absent, one of the members of the Examination Board may also sign the degree certificate.

-- 2) The following are to be mentioned on the certificate (in accordance with Article 7.11 of the Higher Education and Research Act): - a) the student's name and date of birth; - b) the name of the institution and the degree programme as stated in the relevant register as referred to in Article 6.3 of the Higher Education and Research Act; - c) the components of the Bachelor's final degree audit; - d) If the student has successfully completed an honours programme while on the Bachelor's programme, then this fact will be stated on the degree supplement as an extracurricular programme. - e) the date on which the examination was completed; - f) the degree conferred (in accordance with Article 7.10 (a) of the Higher Education and Research Act). - g) where appropriate, the specific qualifications associated with the degree (with due consideration for Article 7.6, paragraph 1 of the Higher Education and Research Act); - h) the date on which the programme was last accredited or the date on which the programme passed the new programme assessment as referred to in Article 5a.11, paragraph 2. - 3) An International Diploma Supplement is to be appended to the degree certificate (Article 7.11, paragraph 4 of the Higher Education and Research Act).
+a) If a student satisfactorily completed all study units of the Bachelor's programme, a degree certificate may be extended upon passing the Bachelor's project.
+In this case, the degree certificate may be signed also by the two supervisors with authority to conduct the examination. - 2) The following are to be mentioned on the certificate (in accordance with Article 7.11 of the Higher Education and Research Act): - a) the student's name and date of birth; - b) the name of the institution and the degree programme as stated in the relevant register as referred to in Article 6.3 of the Higher Education and Research Act; - c) the components of the Bachelor's final degree audit; - d) If the student has successfully completed an honours programme while on the Bachelor's programme, then this fact will be stated on the degree supplement as an extracurricular programme. - e) the date on which the examination was completed; - f) the degree conferred (in accordance with Article 7.10 (a) of the Higher Education and Research Act). - g) where appropriate, the specific qualifications associated with the degree (with due consideration for Article 7.6, paragraph 1 of the Higher Education and Research Act); - h) the date on which the programme was last accredited or the date on which the programme passed the new programme assessment as referred to in Article 5a.11, paragraph 2. - 3) An International Diploma Supplement is to be appended to the degree certificate (Article 7.11, paragraph 4 of the Higher Education and Research Act).
 This supplement is intended to provide insight into the nature and content of the degree programme to promote the international recognition of the programme, among other aspects.
-The supplement is to include the following information: - a) the name of the programme and the name of the university; - b) that the programme was offered at an institution for academic education; - a description of the programme content; an indication of any specialization and/or minor, if applicable; - d) the study load of the programme; - e) the examination components and results; - f) exams passed by the student that are not part of the final degree assessment. - 4) If the Examination Board has awarded a specific distinction (e.g. cum laude) to the student, then this is to be mentioned on the degree certificate. - 5) Students who have successfully completed more than one exam but cannot be awarded a degree certificate as referred to in paragraph 1, will receive, at their own request, a statement prepared by the Examination Board which in any case will state the results of the exams the student has passed (Article 7.11, paragraph 5 of the Higher Education and Research Act).
+The supplement is to include the following information: - a) the name of the programme and the name of the university; - b) that the programme was offered at an institution for academic education; - c) a description of the programme content; an indication of any specialization and/or minor, if applicable; - d) the study load of the programme; - e) the examination components and results; - f) exams passed by the student that are not part of the final degree assessment.

+- 4) If the Examination Board has awarded a specific distinction (e.g. cum laude) to the student, then this is to be mentioned on the degree certificate. - 5) Students who have successfully completed more than one exam but cannot be awarded a degree certificate as referred to in paragraph 1, will receive, at their own request, a statement prepared by the Examination Board which in any case will state the results of the exams the student has passed (Article 7.11, paragraph 5 of the Higher Education and Research Act).